 - We are an Authorised Avid Learning Partner for Pro Tools and Avid Media Composer, offering certified industry-approved training integrated into the degree.

-Rebekah Davis, BA in Film Studies
+John Emerson, BA and MA in Film Studies

 Introduction The BA in Film Studies and Production is taught through an equal mix of hands-on film production modules and critical film studies modules, with increasing flexibility at Levels 2 and 3.
 The modules will typically